Cloudac7/deepmd-kit_docker/README.md

 }
 ```

 Then you could edit  `docker-compose.yml` , while changing the path of your system (including `set.00x`,  `train.json`,  etc.).
+For more detail information about the file, please read the example `docker-compose.yml`.
 With everything ready, just use `docker-compose up` to start the training.